 Sasha I. is one of our grade 7 students!
-She knew another student who attended BASIS Independent Silicon Valley and that the parents were especially impressed.
+She knew another student who attended BASIS Independent Silicon Valley and that the parents were especially impressed with the campus.
 Taking initiative, Sasha spoke to her own parents and they attended an Open House to get to know more about the program.
 As she was not being challenged at her previous school, Sasha and her parents made the decision to join our learning community—she was excited about the prospect of learning new things right away.
 They discussed how it would be more work for her and for them as a family, but she was absolutely up for the challenge!

 Physics is a great way to start the day because it taps into problem solving.
 According to Sasha, "Your brain is working so hard already and you know the end of the equation is coming which makes solving the problem exciting.
 Mr. Rocha is also really good at using every single minute to the fullest.
 We accomplish a lot in one whole class."
 Today, he gave the class a mini pop quiz called “Lucky number 13” based on the notes discussed the day before; this also allows the class to review together.